 After all, who wouldn’t be interested in a home a project that paid for itself within a year and kept your home comfortable every season?

 How does home insulation work?

 Insulation in a home works almost like a thermos.
 It helps keep your home warm in the winter and cool in the summer.

 “In the summer, attic insulation helps reduce heat gain through the ceiling to living spaces below.
-In the winter, it helps slow heat loss from the interior spaces.”
+[Meanwhile], in the winter, it helps slow heat loss from the interior spaces.”

 In simple terms: insulation blocks heat from entering the home in the summer and holds heat in during the winter, which results in a cooler home in the summer, warmer home in the winter, and lower energy bills.